-Philippi was a city in eastern Macedonia established by the king of Macedon, Philip II, in 356 B.C.
-The objective of founding the town was to take control of the neighboring gold mines and to establish a garrison at a strategic passage.
+Philippi was a city in eastern Macedonia established by Philip II, king of Macedon (and father of Alexander the Great), in 356 B.C.
+The purpose of founding the city was to establish a base through which to take control of nearby gold mines.
+The city was also started so that a military garrison could be placed at such a strategic passage.
 The modern day municipality of Filippoi is located near the ruins of the ancient city.

-References to the city appear in writings concerning the Roman civil war that followed the assassination of Julius Caesar.
-After Caesar's murder his heirs, Mark Antony and Octavian, confront his assassins Marcus Junius Brutus and Cassius at the Battle of Philippi in 42 B.C.
-Antony and Octavian are victorious in battle.
-The city becomes a Roman colony and capital of the province of Macedonia.
+References to Philippi can be found in writings discussing Rome's civil war that came after Julius Caesar's assassination.
+After Caesar's murder Octavian and Marc Antony (his heirs) confront his assassins Marcus Junius Brutus and Cassius during a battle held in the city in 42 B.C.
+Soon after their victory the city becomes a Roman colony and capital of the province of Macedonia.

 While in Troas during his second missionary journey Paul sees a vision of a man in Macedonia (Greece) asking for help (Acts 16:8-9).
 He, Silas and others immediately set sail for Neapolis.
 From there they travel to Philippi, where a woman named Lydia hears Paul's preaching and is soon baptized along with her entire household..

 12. And from there we went to Philippi, which is the primary city in that part of Macedonia, and a colony.
-And we stayed in this city for a number of days.
-13. Then on the day of the weeks we went outside the city by a river, where it was customary for prayer to be made; and after sitting down, we spoke to the women who were gathered together there.
+And we stayed in this city for a number of days . . .
 14. And a certain woman who worshiped God was listening; she was named Lydia and was a seller of purple from the city of Thyatira; whose heart the Lord opened to receive the things spoken by Paul.

 15. And after she and her household were baptized, she besought us, saying, "If you have judged me to be faithful to the Lord, come to my house and lodge there."
 And she constrained us.
 (Acts 16:12 - 15, HBFV)